23japhone/HALO/README.md

 ### 2. Modify user query(Optional)

-- Locate the code between "user input begin" section and "user input ended" section in `AGLOW/run.py` script.
+- Locate the code between "user input begin" section and "user input ended" section in `HALO/run.py` script.
 You can modify the "QUERY" as what you want to ask.

-### 3. Run script(make sure to run in the `AGLOW` directory)
+### 3. Run script(make sure to run in the `HALO` directory)

 ```bash
 python run.py